serverless/serverless-event-gateway-plugin/README.md

 **Auth concepts:**

-- **Subdomain:** A subdomain is a name-spacing mechanism within the Event Gateway.
-All functions and subscriptions in a subdomain are completely isolated from all other subdomains.
+- **Space:** A space is a name-spacing mechanism within the Event Gateway.
+All functions and subscriptions in a space are completely isolated from all other spaces.
+When using with the hosted Event Gateway, your space will get its own subdomain at `https://<spaceName>.slsgateway.com`.
-- **API key:** The API key is the security mechanism for a subdomain.
-A subdomain belongs to one and only one API key, but an API can own multiple subdomains.
-A request must have the proper API key to modify functions and subscriptions in a subdomain.
+- **API key:** The API key is the security mechanism for a space within the hosted Event Gateway.
+A space belongs to one and only one API key, but an API can own multiple spaces.
+A request must have the proper API key to modify functions and subscriptions in a space.